TheresaLui/SelfHelpContent_v2/documents/Apollo-template/Solutions2Template.md

 ### Solution
 <!--Level heading 3 required.
 Solutions can include diagnostics, procedures, videos, and inline images.
 Order your solutions in the body so the most common solutions are at the top.
 - If you have more than one solution, format them into sections.
-Precede your solution with a Section tags, as follows:
+Precede your solution with a Section tag, as follows:
    :::Section section_name:::
 - If you have more than five (5) sections, break your your content into multiple articles.